OpenRC/openrc/FEATURE-REMOVAL-SCHEDULE.md

 ## the mtab service script

-When: make warnings more visible in 1.0, remove in 2.0
+When: force /etc/mtab to link to /proc/self/mounts in 1.0, remove
+	  service in 2.0

 Why: /etc/mtab should be a symbolic link to /proc/self/mounts on modern
 	 Linux systems